DAmatheson/LifeStory/README.md

 Avoid inline styling wherever possible
 Comment section which need work with a `// TODO:`
 Use jQuery's `.one` for events which only need to run a single time
-Follow the pattern of keeping functions groups by the functionality
+Follow the pattern of keeping functions grouped by the functionality
 Use Immediately Invoked Function Expressions (IIFE) to avoid global variables
 Use the `tap` event instead of the `click` event
 Use `console.log` or `console.error` to make detecting issues easier